The DOs & DON’Ts of Tool Tethering

 DON’Ts

-- DON’T connect more than one Tool Lanyard together.
+the load rating). - DON’T connect more than one Tool Lanyard

-- DON’T use a tool lanyard as a Personal Fall Protection (PFP) lanyard.
+device. - DON’T use a tool lanyard as a Personal Fall

 Remember, if in doubt, always check with a qualified safety professional before proceeding.
 If you’d like to discuss your tool tethering requirements, please get in touch with the Tool@rrest team or call: +44 (0) 1952 292 782.